Wang-ML-Lab/bayesian-peft/README.md

 pip install transformers datasets evaluate accelerate bitsandbytes jaxtyping torchmetrics setproctitle ipdb peft wandb nltk scikit-learn
 ```

+Before you run the code, there are a couple of settings you might want to modify:
+- `wandb_entity`: at `utils/args.py` line 139, change to your own wandb account;

 The following command in the terminal could reproduce the basic results of in-distribution experiment:
 ```sh
 bash cmd/blob/blob-llama-all.sh